jarekczek/hacking/README.md

 #### Example service

 `example_service.bat` is a simulation of a service.
-It has two configurations:
+It has several configurations:

 1. displays some messages, reports success, keeps running
 2. displays some messages, stops running
+3. displays some messages, hangs

-So `1` is a successful start, `2` is showing a failure case.
+So `1` is a successful start, others are showing failure cases.

 After starting `service_controller.bat` one may issue server commands.
 A reasonable sequence of command is like this: